milanglacier/i3-rosepine-dotfiles/README.md

 # Installation

-This rice runs on openSUSE but is compatible with other Linux distributions.
-The only adjustment needed is modifying the package names to match your system's package manager.
+This rice is tested to run on openSUSE and NixOS but can be adapted for other Linux distributions.
+The primary requirement for compatibility with other systems is adjusting package names in accordance with your system's package manager.

-Follow these steps to set up your configuration:
+## on OpenSUSE

 ```sh
 ### Install the dotfiles ###